buechler314/balloon_predictions/README.txt

 	- longitude             - deg (float)
 	- current altitude      - ft (float)
 	- status                - ascent (1) or descent (-1) (int)
-	- query time            - string: 'now' or 'YYYY-MM-DD hh:mm:ss'
+	- query time            - string: 'now' or 'YYYY-MM-DD hh:mm:ss'.
 	- # of ensembles 	      - Number of ensembles to run (int). -1 if none.
 	- error in ensembles    - Amount of error to run with each ensemble (float).
 Usually between 0 and 1.